Theoretical limits for sensing through phase separation: Results

 We determine the coexisting phase densities through the Flory-Huggins theory of mixtures, in which the free energy per unit volume for $\bphi=(\phi_A,\phi_S)$ is given by \cite{Mao2019}:

-where $c_0$ is the total concentration of solutes, and $v_s$ is the (dimensionless) volume ratio between solvent and soluble molecules.
-We set $v_s=1$ in what follows.
+where $c_0$ is the total concentration of solutes, and $v_s$ is the (dimensionless) volume ratio between solvent and soluble molecules and $\chi<0$ sets the strength of the attractive interaction present between A and S molecules.
+We set $v_s=1$ below.
 The first two terms describe the mixing entropy and the last term describes the interaction energy between the two types of molecules.
 In what follows, we non-dimensionalize the free energy by rescaling with the characteristic energy density $RT c_0$, where $R$ is the gas constant and $T$ is temperature, thus setting $RT c_0 = 1$ in our equations and establishing a natural thermal energy scale (per unit volume).